matthijsgroen/geppetto/website/docs/creating-animation/composition.md

 The orange circle means deformation.
 It is like translation with radius, only its effect will linear decline from the origin towards the radius.

+### ⬜ Lightness mutation

+The white square means lightness.
+It can be used to make colors darker.

+### 🟧 Colorize mutation

+The orange square is to set the color as base color for 'Saturation' effects.

+### 🟩 Saturation mutation

+The green square is to desaturate the colors.
+Normally colors would go to grayscale if the saturation is decreased, but here you can move the color towards the color set with the Colorize mutation.

 ## Adding Controls

 Controls allow your image to be controlled from the outside, or by an animation.